mailpile/kettlingar/README.md

 - Fully async
 - Authenticated and unauthenticated API methods
+- Allows generator functions to incrementally provide results
-- Supports JSON or msgpack for RPC request/response
+- Supports msgpack (preferred) or JSON for RPC request/response
 - Serve over TCP/IP and over a local unix domain socket
   - Supports passing open file descriptors over the socket
-- Built in CLI for starting/stopping/interacting with the RPC server
+- Built in CLI for starting/stopping/interacting with the service

 # Installation